divyanshu512-gif/Hotel-Booking/README.md

 ![image](https://github.com/divyanshu512-gif/Hotel-Booking/blob/04ff1def9af0d214a47c45612b32ded8cad20a0d/images/Average%20Daily%20Rate.png)

 As seen in the graph, reservations are canceled when the average daily rate is higher than when it is not canceled.
-It clearly proves all the above analysis, that
+It clearly proves all the above analysis, that the higher